jaideeepballani/avm-real-estate-model/README.md

 ## Additional Notes

 ### Testing
 - Unit tests are defined in `test.py`.
-They can be used to stress test each functionality of the pipeline
+They can be used to stress test each functionality of the pipeline.

 ### Containerization
 - Docker image file is provided - `dockerfile.yaml`.
 This can be used to containerize the application.